d18c7db/FPGA_1942/readme.md

 OBJ_GEN, OBJ_LINE_BUF`
 2. in `SCR_GEN.vhd` comment out the `RAM_A9` block.

+The following picture will appear in the `screens` folder:
 [![Background screen shot](doc/1_SCR.gif)](doc/1_SCR.gif)

 ### To debug the text (CHR) ###